melindac5/cmelinda5.github.io/README.md

   - **Lab 3**<br/>
   Practiced refactoring functions, object destructuring, rewriting normal functions to arrow functions, and for..of and for..in syntax.
 Also continued to practice writing Node.js code modules using module.exports and importing modules using require.
   - **Lab 4**<br/>
   Continued to practice adding Fastify and initializing a project folder as Node.js project.
 Continued to practice using git.
-Fixed MIME error and test via web server.
+Fixed MIME error and tested via web server.
 Practiced writing and executing Node.js server code.

 **4. Project 4**<br/>
 Continued to practice writing Node.js JavaScript code and writing and executing Node.JS REST API server.
 Continued practicing writing and using code modules.
 Learned to use Postman to test web server.
 Continued to practice using Fastify with the GET verb, using route parameters and adding routes.